Key takeaways:

 What is WHOIS?

 The WHOIS lookup has existed since the early days of the internet.
-It created accountability in the domain registration system and ensured every domain had a traceable owner.
-As the Internet grows, it remains an important tool for tracking domain ownership.
+It helps create accountability in the domain registration system by ensuring that every registered domain has a traceable owner, making it a valuable tool for ownership verification, research, and online security.

 Why was WHOIS created?

-WHOIS was created to manage domain name registrations and ensure the smooth functioning of the DNS.
+WHOIS was created to manage domain name registrations, support IP address allocations, and help ensure the smooth functioning of the DNS.
 As the Internet grew in the 1980s, a public directory was needed to track domain ownership and contact information.
-Over time, it became an essential tool for managing online identities and remains important today for verifying domain ownership and contact information.

 Anyone online can use the WHOIS lookup.
 It is a valuable source for business owners to check domain details like domain availability, examine potential infringements, and make data-driven decisions.